asvd/naturalScroll/README.md

 naturalScroll.scrollLeft(viewport, positionLeft);
 ```

-The methods also support providing a third argument which is an
+You can also provide the third argument which is an animation time (in
-animation time (in msec, 600 by default), but I would not change it.
+msec, 600 by default), but I would not change it.

 Have fun!